 E-Suit Leg Snares E-suits have a very high degree of maneuverability and can usually fly over obstacles that would block other vehicles.
 Leg snares consist of small traps that do relatively little damage (40-90 hp) but each one has the potential to do a critical hit and each stands a small chance of disabling a leg of the E-suit.
 Leg snares are vehicle impact traps, however the leg snares can also be designed to snag the E-suit's legs if time is taken to build them to snare the vehicle in addition to doing damage.
 Springs A spring is a way of storing mechanical force.
 A large number of traps for catching animals use springs to deliver energy.
 However with a few exceptions springs do not do well in storing large amounts of energy and therefore are usually only useful for man sized targets.
 Thin strips of CCC are flexible enough to anchor on one end and then bend acting as a spring.
 With very few exceptions, spring based traps are single action traps.
-Springs made from CCC can inflict a maximum 12 points of damage per spring, but using multiple springs makes them harder to build.

-A snare is any kind of trap that holds adhesives or mechanical vice.
+A snare is any kind of trap that holds onto its target.
+This can be accomplished by entanglement, mechanical constriction, adhesives or mechanical vice.
 The snare must either be durable, threaten harm if disturbed or have a great deal of redundancy to be effective.
 Entangling Snare traps usually use the targets own weight and a large redundant number of thin strands to slow enemy movement and possibly inflict damage.
 Examples of this type of trap are nets, barbed wire and concertina wire.
 Adhesive traps that stick to any body part it touched on a target is a variant of a net with an added adhesive.
 The function of a snare is highly dependent on the materials used to build them but tend towards being complex to construct.
+Heavy Glue

-Heavy Glue This is a method of slowing or disabling both ground forces and flying vehicles.
+This is a method of slowing or disabling both ground forces and flying vehicles.
 It can be used in conjunction with other materials.
 Heavy Glue is a material that is made from mixing a thick black reactant agent with water.
 The Foam is filled with water and is therefore very heavy when applied in a thick coat and will slow ground movement and can ground flying vehicles.
 The reactant agent is a foaming fast drying glue that sets to a gel quickly when in contact with air.
 The Glue is pumped at high pressure out of nozzles or can fill a depression to a depth of several cm to meters deep.

+Powered

-Powered The Artifact 6
+The Artifact 6